 - Ask fertility clinics what percentage of their patients experienced failed IVF cycles elsewhere.
 This information can tell you if a clinic rejects tough cases to inflate its numbers.

 - Some centers advise patients to do multiple retrieval cycles and then bank embryos that develop to the blastocyst stage.
-Once several cycles’ worth of embryos have been banked, they undergo preimplantation genetic testing and then the best embryo(s) from the entire batch is transferred.
+Once they bank several cycles’ worth of embryos, they undergo preimplantation genetic testing.
+The doctor then transfers the best embryo(s) from the entire batch.
 Being able to choose the best embryo from 2-3 stimulation cycles – and then report results as though all of the embryos came from one cycle – artificially inflates both pregnancy rates and the cost of doing IVF.
-Programs that follow such procedures often tout their high success rates without being up front about how those results were achieved.
+Programs that follow such procedures often tout their high success rates without being up front about how they achieved those results.

-- The CDC does not report on the cost of IVF, so you will have to ask individual fertility centers for cost information.
+- The CDC does not report on the cost of IVF.
+As a result, you will have to ask individual fertility centers for cost information.
 All IVF patients deserve to understand the financial side of IVF BEFORE they choose to participate.

 Texas Fertility Center strives for transparency in all aspects of IVF treatment

 From success rates to costs, our Austin fertility center team believes in transparency and clarity.
-Our fertility specialists want patients to make an informed decision about IVF and the other fertility treatments provided by our fertility center.
+Our fertility specialists want patients to make an informed decision about IVF and the other fertility treatments.

-We know that the decision to bring home a baby through IVF is a big one, and Texas Fertility Center wants to make this decision as easy as possible.
+We know that the decision to bring home a baby through IVF is a big one.
+Texas Fertility Center wants to make this decision as easy as possible.

 If you would like more information about IVF or any other fertility treatment at Texas Fertility Center, please contact us today.